suksham11/suksham11/README.md

 <h3 align="center">Fullstack web developer from India</h3>

-- 🎓 Second year student pursuing a Bachelor's degree in Computer Science Engineering, with a passion for web development and App Development.

-- 🌱 Actively learning web3 and staying updated with the latest trends and advancements in web development.
+- 🌱 learning web3 and staying updated with the latest trends and advancements in web development.

 - 👯 Connect me on **LinkedIn**.

 - 💬  Experienced in  technologies like **MERN Next.js C++ Python JavaScript HTML CSS**.

-- 📫 Let's connect!
-Feel free to reach out to me via email **sukshamk170@gmail.com**
+- 📫 How to reach me **sukshamk170@gmail.com**

 - ⚡ **enjoying coding**